 Artificial Intelligence for the Sciences (AI4theSciences) doctoral program

 Artificial Intelligence for the Sciences (AI4theSciences) is a doctoral program run by Université PSL.
 26 PhD contracts at the interfaces of artificial intelligence or big data processing are offered.
-AI4theSciences is supported and cofunded funded by the Horizon 2020-Marie Skłodowska-Curie Actions-COFUND European program.
+AI4theSciences is supported and jointly funded by the Horizon 2020-Marie Skłodowska-Curie Actions-COFUND European program.

 Planning of the “AI4TheSciences” COFUND admissions

-Planning of admissions, first call
+Planning of admissions, second call

 Call for PhD projects (PSL & partners)